Hello!

 For the record, I don’t care if they think I’m a “creep” or a “stalker.”
 These are make-believe bogeyman tales.
 I like to embrace the fact that I am “the bad guy” to construct a false reality for the liberal, just like The Gulf War.
 I am like the Radiohead song.
 I could also be a Negative Creep.
 “Hate” is rather used as an agitation device for artistic purposes.
 I say, embrace the semantic jail and cultural lingo that normies and liberals foist upon the “canceled.”
 If they think you are a “racist” or have a “fetish,” let them believe in their own fabricated evidence.
 They live in a semantic reality that stops them from questioning objective reality, which in turn, stops the public from pursuing the Socratic concept of “the good life.”

 Straight Edge (sXe) and DIY are about supporting this good life and advocating ethical people who abstain from toxic culture.
-It also means taking down macho wignats, pretentious sex identity zealots, arrogant idol worshippers, liberal normies, subcultural plural pronoun robots, and ego trippers who break these rules.
-Straight Edge and DIY is for the innocent against the exploitative.
+It also means taking down macho wignats, pretentious sex identity zealots, arrogant idol worshipers, liberal normies, subcultural plural pronoun robots, and ego trippers who break these rules.
+Straight edge and DIY are for the innocent against the exploitative.
 Thus this project also belongs to “positive hardcore.”

 AxA” is a local variant for a POC community that is against the liberal state and hostile towards those who deny biracialism as an identity.
 No compromises!
 It’s also a graffiti thing too, where the cross is “bombed” along with the martini glass.